dgroomes/react-playground/webpack/README.md

 The surface area of popular software composition options and tooling (e.g. runtime libraries, programming languages, and build tools) for web applications is perhaps the largest across all types of software projects in the world.
-There is a combinatorial explosion of options: JS/TS, JSX, webpack/esbuild/babel/vite etc. What's incredible is how all of these options are viable and mainstream!
+There is a combinatorial explosion of options: JS/TS, JSX, webpack/esbuild/babel/vite etc. What's incredible is how all of these options are viable and sometimes mainstream!
 In other software ecosystems, there are only a couple dominant options and other niche options.

 This sub-project serves as an executable example and knowledge reference for my own sake so that I have at least one